-Spider veins are broken blood vessels that are visible beneath the surface of your skin, consisting of red, blue or purple lines that resemble a spider web or tree branch.
+Spider veins are broken blood vessels that are visible beneath the surface of your skin, consisting of red, blue, or purple lines that resemble a spider web or tree branch.
 While they’re often viewed as a cosmetic problem, spider veins can also be a warning sign of more serious problems with the venous system or health issues like liver damage.

-Vein Care offers leading non-invasive spider veins treatment with a trusted team of doctors in Melbourne ready to help.
+Vein Care offers leading non-invasive spider vein treatment with a trusted team of doctors in Melbourne ready to help.
 Our experienced vein specialists can help get rid of spider veins effectively and offer advice on whether they are an indication of other health issues.
 Below, we look at what causes spider veins and when they can be an indication of liver problems.

 What Are Spider Veins?

-Spider veins are easily recognisable, appearing as prominent small veins that form a web-like shape.
-They are actually not veins, however, consisting of broken capillaries, venules and arterioles.
+Spider veins are easily recognisable, appearing as prominent, small veins that form a web-like shape.
+They are actually not veins, however, consisting of broken capillaries, venules, and arterioles.
 These are smaller blood vessels that connect with larger blood vessels like veins.
 While small, they can be quite noticeable as they are much closer than veins to the surface of your skin.

 Spider veins are easy to eliminate and are more of an aesthetic concern than a serious health issue.
 They commonly appear on your lower legs, thighs and face.
 Some people can find spider veins on their upper body and near their rib cage, which can be a sign of a liver problem.
 Whether they are indicative of more serious health concerns depends on how they appear and what other symptoms accompany them.